 Navigating walk-in or online stores for a mouse is no small task.
 Especially when you’re looking for an ergonomic design, there’s just so much to consider.
 The boxes and labels always overwhelm customers with specifications and fancy technical words but rarely do they offer any explanations.

-If you want to learn a bit more about what makes a good ergonomic mouse, this article can help you.
+If you want to learn a bit more about what makes a good ergonomic mouse (hint: it's wireless), this article can help you.
 We offer you our top five choices and point out their strengths and weaknesses so you can better determine if they are the right fit for you.
 We also want to give you a five-point buyer’s guide to make shopping for an ergonomic mouse even easier.

 Using a trackball mouse definitely comes with a learning curve.
 Once familiar with using just your thumb, you will notice how superior a trackball can be in gaming or even in programs that require pointer accuracy.
 The Logitech M570 isn’t great just because it has a good trackball design but because it’s brought to the market by a company that knows how to deliver PC accessories.